lassebunk/sitemap_notifier/README.md

 Sitemap Notifier
 ================

-Sitemap Notifier is a Ruby on Rails plugin that, when installed, automatically notifies Google, Bing, Yahoo, and Ask.com of changes to your models, i.e. changes to your sitemap.
+Sitemap Notifier is a Ruby on Rails plugin that, when installed, automatically notifies Google, Bing, and Yahoo of changes to your models, i.e. changes to your sitemap.
 It also works in conjunction with the [dynamic_sitemaps](https://github.com/lassebunk/dynamic_sitemaps) plugin.

 Installation
 ------------